 So, can you swim in Glacier National Park?

 The answer is yes!
 You can absolutely swim in any lake and get in any river you want to in Glacier National Park.
-Keep in mind, the water is extremely cold and can be uncomfortable to swim in for long durations.
+Keep in mind, that the water is extremely cold and can be uncomfortable to swim in for long durations.
 The average lake temperature does not get above 50 degrees in the summer.
 Despite this, swimming is a common activity in Glacier and one you can engage in safely if you make good choices.

 I highly recommend it on your next visit.
 There is something special about being in that beautiful, cold water!